deatheyes/MysqlProbe/README.md

         	Messages []*Message `json:"messages"` // detail info of the query }

+## Note
-Note: the ErrMsg is not availiable as we don't care about what the exact error is.
+* the ErrMsg is not availiable as we don't care about what the exact error is.
 It might be supported in later version.
+* On Linux, users may come up with an error 'Activate: can't mmap rx ring: Invalid argument', please refer [here](https://stackoverflow.com/questions/11397367/issue-in-pcap-set-buffer-size) for more detail